 In recent years, the truth about sugar, its horrible side effects on health and its contribution to the obesity epidemic have come to light.
-Due to this, many people have started dropping this sweetener in preference to sugar substitutes that have not only been deemed to be healthier, but they are also said to have no calories, which makes them perfect for weight loss.
+Due to this, many people have started dropping this sweetener in preference to sugar substitutes that have not only been said to be healthier, but they also have few or no calories, which makes them perfect for weight loss.

 What Are Sugar Substitutes?

 Also known as artificial sugars, these sugar substitutes act as sweeteners to drinks and some foods.
 Artificial sugars have gained popularity in recent years and have been approved by The American Heart Association (AHA) and American Diabetes Association (ADA) as a means to help combat obesity, metabolic syndrome, and diabetes, all risk factors for heart disease.

 1. Nutritive sweeteners.
 Also known as caloric sweeteners or sugars, they provide energy in the form of carbohydrates.
 They are often found naturally in foods such as fresh fruits.
 Examples of these include agave, fructose, high-fructose corn syrup, honey, sucrose, and table sugar.

 2. Non-nutritive sweeteners.
 Like nutritive sweeteners, they are used to add to the pleasure of eating, however unlike the nutritive options, non-nutritive sweeteners (NNS):

 - add little or no calories to your diet

 - can be added to both hot and cold beverages and in some cases, they can be used for baking

 - Are usually much sweeter than sugar so only small amounts are needed to achieve the desired taste

 - Are said to help increase the palatability of fruits, vegetables, and whole grain breads/cereals and thus have the potential to increase the nutrient density of the diet while promoting lower energy intakes – Because they provide fewer calories per gram than sugar as they are not completely absorbed by your digestive system.